MZGuo-lab/NTRK2_BPD/README.md

 Code and data for the NTRK2 BPD study.

-Processed files of 10x Multiome and Visium ST data can be accessed [here](https://drive.google.com/drive/folders/1TrciN0zrj0RC0L_Lq-23xMLpTMFuOvKd?usp=sharing)
+Processed files of 10x Multiome and Visium ST data can be accessed at [synapse:syn72041906](https://www.synapse.org/Synapse:syn72041906)